suleesan/shopping-scraper/README.md

 # shopping-scraper
-Web scraping to check if a shop currently has any sales Used Beautiful Soup
+Web scraping to check if a shop currently has any sales.
+Used Beautiful Soup